Skip to content

 Unemployment rate

-Of unemployed Indigenous Australians aged 15–64, 42% (20,610) reported high or very high levels of psychological distress, compared with 22% (48,960) of those who were employed in 2018–19 (Table D2.07.13).
+Data from the 2018–19 National Aboriginal and Torres Strait Islander Health Survey show that of unemployed Indigenous Australians aged 15–64, 20,610 (42%) reported having high or very high levels of psychological distress in the past month, compared with 48,960 (22%) of those who were employed in 2018–19 (Table D2.07.13).

-Not in the labour force
+Reasons for not being in the labour force

-Research has shown that many of those not in the labour force in remote areas are still engaged in productive activities supporting their community (Altman et al. 2005).
+Research has shown that many of those not in the labour force in remote areas are still engaged in productive activities supporting their community (Altman J.C. et al. 2005).

-Unpaid carers and labour force status
+Disability, unpaid carers and labour force status

-In 2014–15, Indigenous Australians aged 15–64 who provided unpaid assistance to a person with disability, illness or due to old age were less likely to be in the labour force than non-Indigenous Australians, with 39% (42,210) not in the labour force compared with 28%, respectively.
-Similarly, they were more likely to be unemployed, with a rate 4 times the rate for non-Indigenous carers—24% (15,740) compared with 6%, respectively (Table D2.07.4).
+In 2021, Indigenous Australians aged 15 and over who provided unpaid assistance to a person with disability, illness or due to old age were less likely to be in the labour force than other Indigenous Australians (56% compared with 58%) (Table D1.14.26).

 Educational attainment and employment

-Figure 2.07.6: Employment rate for persons aged 20–64, by highest level of educational attainment and Indigenous status, 2018–19
+Figure 2.07.7: Employment rate for Indigenous Australians aged 25–64, by highest level of educational attainment, 2021

 Employment by occupation